Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/Using_APIs/about_web_services/_index.md

 ---

-    title: About Web services
+    title: "About Web services"
-    linkTitle: Using Web services
+    linkTitle: "Using Web services"
     weight: 290

----
-This documentation describes the Transfer CFT Web services interface option, and provides instructions for getting started with Web services, executing a SEND file transfer request, and retrieving the request details from the catalog.
+---This documentation describes the Transfer CFT Web services interface option, and provides instructions for getting started with Web services, executing a SEND file transfer request, and retrieving the request details from the catalog.

 Web services provide a way for applications to use software services over networks such as the Internet.
 Client applications use the Web Services Description Language (WSDL) to do this and exchange data using XML.
 Since you can use URLs, HTTP, and XML to access Web services, applications running on a variety of platforms and using various languages can access XML Web services.